ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 The progression through these transitions will be discussed throughout this document.

 ## Input Files

-The Contact Tracing Model's input files can be split into two categories: those created locally ([Local Input Files](#local-input-files)), and those created via the Data Pipeline API ([Data Pipeline Input Files](#data-pipeline-input-files)).
+The Contact Tracing Model's input files can be split into two categories: those that contain data locally ([Local Input Files](#local-input-files)), and those that get data via the Data Pipeline API ([Data Pipeline Input Files](#data-pipeline-input-files)).
 This section describes the parameters and data stored in each input file.

 ### Local Input Files

-The _Local Input Files_ are files that are created/stored/edited locally, as opposed to those generated through the [Data Pipeline API](#data-pipeline-input-files).
+The _Local Input Files_ are files that are store their data locally, as opposed to being retrieved through the [Data Pipeline API](#data-pipeline-input-files).
 The _Local Input Files_ are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
 All _Local Input Files_ come in one of two formats: CSV, JSON.

 #### Input Locations